modyo/modyo-ms-commons-fake/README.md

 ```
 Add some or all of these dependencies according to your needs.

-Finally, in your Main Application class, add the following annotation:
+Finally, in your main application class, add the following annotation:

 ```java
 @ComponentScan({